 - 1. Cumulative GPA of 2.0. - 2.
-Minimum grade of "C" in all required courses. - 3.
+Minimum grade of "C" (75 average or higher) in all required courses. - 3.
 Satisfactory level of mental and physical health, as evidenced by proof of current immunizations, ability to meet the program's essential functions, current CPR certification, negative drug screen and background check, current TB test, and documentation of health insurance before enrolling in a MAT preceptorship/clinical course (MAT 125, MAT 230, MAT 239, NAS 100).